Tin Tin (album): Recording

 During sessions for the album, Gibb and Kipner recorded "Have You Heard The Word," which was released as a single under the name The Fut.
 For many years it was rumoured to be a lost Beatles recording, until Gibb and Kipner divulged the story.

 Reception

 "Toast and Marmalade for Tea" reached No. 20 in the United States.
 "Swans on the Canal" was later released as a B-side of their 1971 single "Is That the Way".
-In the UK released the song "Loves Her That Way" was included, but in the US version it was replaced by the single "Come On Over Again".
+In the UK, the song "Loves Her That Way" was included, but in the US version it was replaced by the single "Come On Over Again".